pratyai/p3g/SYNTAX.md

 -   `<reads_list>`: A comma-separated list of arrays and their accessed subsets that the statement reads from.
 -   `=>`: An arrow separating the read list from the write list.
--   `<writes_list>`: A comma-separated list of arrays and their accessed subsets that the statement writes to.
+-   `<writes_list>`: A comma-separated list of arrays and their accessed subsets that the statement writes to. **Any array appearing in the write list must also appear in the read list**, representing the consumption of the array's previous state.

+**Convention for Structure Nodes:**
+For structure nodes (loops and conditionals), it is conventional to list the involved arrays using the 0-th element subscript (e.g., `(A[0] => A[0])`) rather than specifying the full range.
+This serves as a placeholder to indicate which arrays are involved in the structure.

 **Example:**
 ```pcode